Your Money Your Goals – Budgeting Class

-In this class, we will go the purpose of budgeting, why you should track what you spend, and how to set realistic goals.
+In this class, we will go through the purpose of budgeting, why you should track what you spend, and how to set realistic goals.
 During this class you will complete an estimated spending plan and begin working on your personalized financial goals.
-At this class, you will have an opportunity to set up your free individual financial coaching appointment with Jeanne Walsh, Chippewa County UW-Extension Human Development and Relationship Educator.
-Please call 715-726-7950 or email Jeanne.email@example.com to reserve your seat at one of the following times below.
-All classes will be held at UW Extension, Chippewa County Courthouse, Rm 13
+At this class, you will have an opportunity to set up your free individual financial coaching appointment with Jeanne Walsh, Chippewa County Extension Human Development and Relationship Educator.
+Please call 715-726-7950 or email Jeanne.firstname.lastname@example.org to reserve your seat at one of the following times below.
+All classes will be held at the Chippewa County Extension Office located in the Chippewa County Courthouse, Room 13.

 American Savings Education Council